inbo/protocolsource/CONTRIBUTING.md

 ```

 For project-specific protocols, `protocolhelper::add_subprotocol()` can be used subsequently to add (sections of) published standard field protocols as subprotocols.
+A specific version needs to be set for each subprotocol (it should not evolve dynamically within a project protocol version).
+Optionally, project-specific parameters can be passed.

 ## Protocol language